Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-09-27-multiplayer-addendum-magic-tournament-rules.markdown

 The following time limits are recommended for each round of a Multiplayer tournament:

-* For Swiss Rounds at Regular REL - 90 minutes + no extra turns time limit
+* For Swiss Rounds - 90 minutes + no extra turns time limit
-* For Swiss Rounds at Competitive REL - 75 minutes + 20 minutes extra turns time limit
 * For Single Elimination Matches - no time limit (_with exceptions_)

 In the situation where players **Intentionally Draw a game in a Single Elimination Match**, it is recommended to apply the following restrictions: